The updated CMF’s visual branding was applied to electronic communications, developed to keep audiences apprised of upcoming events and news.

-The CMF asked us for two things: 1. to redesign their website to work with new technologies and appeal to multiple audiences, and 2. to strengthen their visual identity.
+The CMF asked me for two things: 1. to redesign their website to work with new technologies and appeal to multiple audiences, and 2. to strengthen their visual identity.

 The updated mobile-forward site serves multiple functions, reflecting the many offerings of the Maison.
 It includes a history and overview of the organization, filterable listings of events with the ability to sign up, a news and media section with video and image banks, a spotlight of their space rental offerings, a tool for online giving, and links to the Maison’s centennial site.